-Since paper was not available at the time, the Ayat were recorded on leather, papyrus, flat bones, stones, wood, bricks/tablets, etc. While initially sorted in divisions and in the proper order, the Ayat then were reorganized into Surat by the Sahabah (close friends of the prophet).
+Since paper was not available at the time, the Ayat were recorded on leather, papyrus, flat bones, stones, wood, bricks/tablets, etc. While initially sorted in divisions and in the proper order, the Ayat then were reorganized into surat by the sahabah (close friends of the prophet).

 Unfortunately, the chronological order was not taken into account in the current Mushaf, the proper order; accurate, organized arrangement was not considered, sentences of many divisions [paragraph or passages] were not organized properly and typographic errors made by calligraphers were not corrected.
 We hereby show hundreds of these errors.
-We leave the duty to explain who allowed this and why they did so to the historians.
+We leave the duty to explain who did so and why to the historians.
 However, it should also be stated that: Information on this matter was given in the Surah Fussilet/26 (Division 245 in our work): “And the infidels; those who consciously deny the divinity of Allah and the fact that He is Rabb said: “Do not listen to this Qur’an if you want to prevail, and do trivial things/prevent that it should be understood in every way””.

 In this work of ours, we have specified and reorganized hundreds of these to the extent that we are capable of.
 Many aspects of this matter have already been in many books that were written centuries ago.

-Those who are responsible for this – as we mentioned above – were the ones who fulfilled the first organization, who did not correct the errors at once and then kept silent even after they became aware of these.
+Those who are responsible for this – as we mentioned above – were the ones who fulfilled the first organization, who did not correct the flaws at once and then kept silent even after they became aware of these.

 The flaw we mention herein is related to the current Mushaf and has no connection with the Qur’an.
-The Qur’an is within the Mushaf entirety; no single Ayah that was revealed has been left out.
-There is nothing but the Ayat in the Mushaf.
+The Qur’an is within the Mushaf entirety; no single ayah that was revealed has been left out.
+There is nothing but the ayat in the Mushaf.